fortify-presales/FortifyMuleSoftDemo/README.md

 powershell bin\fortify-sca.ps1 -SkipPDF -SkipSSC
 ```

-Note: if you want to create a PDF and/or upload the results to Software Security Center you can remove one or more of the switches.
+Note: if you want to create a PDF and/or upload the results to Software Security Center you can remove one or both of the switches.

-You can then view the results with Audit Workbench as follows:
+If you run the PowerShell script then you can then view the results with Audit Workbench as follows:

 ```
 auditworkbench FortifyMuleSoftDemo.fpr